LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The firmware is responsible for detecting the possible connected sensors \ref{Implemented_digital_magnetic_field_sensors.csv} and query measurements.
 This measured data can be forwarded to a host (+pc) via a user interface and can then be further processed there.

 An important component is that as many common sensors as possible can be easily connected without having to adapt the firmware.
-This modularity was implemented using abstract class design.
+This modularity is implemented using abstract class design.
 These are initiated according to the sensors found at startup.
 If new hardware is to be integrated, only the required functions \ref{lst:CustomSensorClass} need to be implemented.

 ```cpp {#lst:CustomSensorClass caption="CustomSensor-Class for adding new sensor hardware support"}